Flamenco/stackeditpro/Internal Changes.md

 All server-based services that operate on documents have been moved to a separate backend service.
 For development, this facilitates a better developer workflow.
 For deployment, it offers higher availability and improved scaling.

 ## i18n Support
-We added support for internationalization.
+We added internal support for internationalization.

 ### Removed AWS And Added MongoDB
 The backend code that managed user data was changed from Amazon to a self hosted MongoDB instance.